rentzsch/ffingerprint/README.md

 # ffingerprint

-**ffingerprint** is a simple command-line tool for tracking file system content changes (file additions, modififications, and deletions).
+**ffingerprint** is a simple command-line tool for tracking file system content changes (file additions, modifications, and deletions).

 It does so by writing out a simple `ffingerprint.json` file containing file paths and their SHA-1 hashes.